From Schoenberg to Pick-Nevanlinna: Toward a complete picture of the variogram class: Introduction

-Thus, a function $C:\real^d\to\real$ is positive definite if and only if there exists a weakly stationary and Gaussian RF having $C(\cdot)$ as covariance function.
-If $C(\cdot)$ is \emph{radially symmetric}, the associated Gaussian RF is called \emph{isotropic}.
+Thus, a function $C\dvtx\real^d\to\real$ is positive definite if and only if there exists a stationary Gaussian random field having $C(\cdot )$ as covariance function.
+If $C(\cdot)$ is \textit{rotationally invariant}, then the associated Gaussian random field is called \textit{isotropic}.

-It is well known that the family of covariance functions is a convex cone which is closed under addition, products, pointwise convergence and scale mixtures; for these basic facts the reader is referred to standard textbooks of geostatistics such as Chil\`es and Delfiner \cite{chi-del}.
+It is well known that the family of covariance functions is a convex cone which is closed under products, pointwise convergence and scale mixtures; for these basic facts, the reader is referred to standard textbooks on geostatistics such as Chil\`es and Delfiner \cite{chidel}.